LeslieK-Lab/LeslieK-Lab/README.md

 - 💻 Interested in: Data analysis, ML, AI, dashboards, etc.

 ## 🚀 What I'm up to
-- Working on various project ideas that sprouted on my learning journey.
+- Working on project ideas that sprouted during my learning journey.
 - Revising and practicing Data Science & AI concepts hands-on to solidify my skills.
 - Curiously researching and pondering AI Governance.